DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 ![Value Stream](media/value_stream.png)

-DevOps Velocity helps organizations by visualizing delivery pipeline data in a holistic dashboard allowing teams to make accurate decisions on where to invest for improvement to achieve their desired business outcomes.
+DevOps Velocity helps organizations by visualizing delivery pipeline data in a holistic dashboard allowing teams to make accurate decisions on where to invest in process improvement to optimize flow and achieve their desired business outcomes.

 ## Introducing DevOps Velocity